techprober/yubikey-reference/docs/setup.md

 ### Setup GPG key with YubiKey

 Guide: https://support.yubico.com/hc/en-us/articles/360013790259-Using-Your-YubiKey-with-OpenPGP
+Notes:

-Notes: steps including import the GPG private key to your YubiKey
+- The above steps including import the `GPG private key` to your `YubiKey`

 You should have a similar output as the following